-Peavey Congratulates Bassist John Taylor and Duran Duran on 2022 Rock and Rock Hall of Fame Nomination
+Peavey Congratulates Bassist John Taylor and Duran Duran on 2022 Rock and Roll Hall of Fame Nomination

 Peavey Electronics® congratulates bassist John Taylor and his band Duran Duran on their nomination to the Rock and Roll Hall of Fame as part of the Class of 2022.
 Duran Duran is celebrating this honor shortly after the release of their 2021 album, Future Past, which paid homage to their dedicated fans and marked the 40th anniversary since the release of the band’s debut single.